-SUMMER SESSION 1965 June 3 Monday.
-Registration for first term and the 11-week semester.
+May 25 Saturday.
+T/S TEXAS CLIPPER departs on summer cruise.
+June 1 Summer School at Sea students depart on summer cruise.
+June 3 Monday.
+Registration for the first term and the 11-week semester.
 June 4 Tuesday.
 First day of first term and 11-week semester classes.
 June 6 Thursday.
 Last day for enrolling in the University for the first term and 11-week semester and for adding new courses.
 June 7 Friday.
-Last day for dropping courses with no record for the first term and the 11-week semester.
+Last day for dropping courses with no record for the first term and the $11$ -week semester.
 June 14 Friday.
-Last day for dropping courses with no penalty for the first term (Q-drop).
+Last day for dropping courses with no penalty for the firs term (Q-drop).
 Last day to apply for all degrees to be awarded in August.
 June 27 Thursday.
 Last day for dropping courses with no penalty for the 11-week semester (Q-drop).
 July 4 Thursday.
 Independence Day Holiday.
 July 9 Tuesday.
 Last day of first term classes.
 Last day to withdraw from the University for the first term.
 July 10 Wednesday.
 First term final examinations.
 July 11 Thursday.
 Registration for the second term.
 First term final grades due in Student Records Office, 10 a.m.
 July 12 Friday.
 First day of second term classes.
 July 16 Tuesday.
 Last day for enrolling in the University for the second term and for adding new courses.
 July 17 Wednesday.
 Last day for dropping courses with no record for the second term.
 July 24 Wednesday.
 Last day for dropping courses with no penalty for the second term (Q-drop).
+August 4 Sunday.
+T/S TEXAS CLIPPER returns from summer cruise.
 August 12 Monday.
-Grades for graduating students due in Student Records Office, 10 a.m.
-August 14 Wednesday.
+Grades for graduating students due in Student Records Office, $10 \ \mathrm{a.m.}$ August 14 Wednesday.
 Last day for 11-week semester classes.
 August 15 Thursday.
 Last day of second term classes.
 August 16 Friday.
 Second term and 11-week semester final examinations.
 August 17 Saturday.
 Second term and 11-week semester final grades due in Student Records Office, 10 a.m.
 Commencement for first and second term and 11-week semester graduating students.